sid966/Sales-Dashboard-Using-Power-BI/README.md

 # Sales-Dashboard-Using-Power-BI

-In this project, i have made an interactive Power BI Sales Dashboard on sales data and found some insights from the data.
-In order to build the dashboard as per the requirements, ETL process has been performed.
-Power query was used to clean and transform the data and DAX was also used for creating and calculating the measures.
+In this project, i have worked on creating sales DashBoard using POWER BI on sales data and tried to show insights from the data.
+On the way of creating this DashBoard,i have performed ETL operations on data as per the need .
+Power query was also used to clean and transform the data and DAX was also used for creating and calculating the measures.

 Some of the steps in data cleaning: